Dear Eiseley fans and visitors to our website,

 We are currently conducting a special fund drive for matching funds that are needed to meet the terms of a Peter Kiewit Foundation Challenge Grant for the Reader and curriculum development projects.
 Any donation, large or small, would help us with this effort.

 The Loren Eiseley Society is an all-volunteer organization; we have no paid staff.
 All contributions go directly to support our educational and outreach programs.
 Please also consider joining LES as a paid member.
 There are numerous benefits available to members such as discounted books (including our Loren Eiseley Reader at certain membership levels), video length features and special materials.
 As you can see from the website, there is a members only section.
-Please contact me (email@example.com) or Polly Wimberly (firstname.lastname@example.org) if you have any questions about membership.
+Please contact me (firstname.lastname@example.org) or Cris Trautner (email@example.com) if you have any questions about membership.

 In my travels to both coasts, I know that he has had a strong following over the decades throughout the United States.
 More than ever, with the world becoming flatter and the myriad issues regarding global warming, pollution, population growth and resource depletion, Eiseley's message may have a special relevancy today in the face of growing world uncertainty with hidden shoals that could be dangerous to our future.
 In fact, Loren Eiseley may very well prove to be a shaman of our times, providing his special enlightenment for all humankind.